TomPace101/nanopore_diffusion/new_notes.md

 Or, more generally, you need to be aware of dependencies when you try to run in parallel:
 Some things have to finish before others can start.

+_ISSUE_ with new request generation approach
+The new approach is based on using templates of yaml files, like the way `paramgen` used to work.
+But it actually still doesn't work as well as that did.
+It's still a two-step process: generate the file, then run it.

+_ISSUE_ task dependencies
-_ISSUE_ doit got it wrong pretty bad in redux_electrolyte once The plot was wrong because things hadn't been rerun.
+doit got it wrong pretty bad in redux_electrolyte once The plot was wrong because things hadn't been rerun.
 How did this happen?
 It was when I was trying to do the second curve.